 An episode of Columbo titled "An Exercise in Fatality" had a key piece of evidence that a fake suicide was really a murder hinge on how the victim's shoes were tied.
 This actually could have been reasonable evidence, except that the way the evidence is framed and explained is completely self-contradictory and counter-factual.
 The problems with Columbo's explanation are as follows:

 Firstly, Columbo explains that when right-handed people tie their own shoes, the big/top loop ends up over the big toe every single time - which suggests that people tie their shoes with a different dominant hand depending on whether they're tying their right or left shoe, as opposed to using the exact same process on each foot.
 This is completely wrong, as any non-ambidextrous person who ties their shoes would know.

 Secondly, Columbo explains that the victim's shoes were tied with the big/top loop over the little toe, indicating that a right-handed person must have done up his shoes for him, because they would be doing their usual action backwards.
 The problem with this?
 The victim was clearly stated and shown to be left-handed, thus this supposed evidence doesn't contradict the notion that the victim tied his own shoelaces, because nothing would be "backwards" about the way his shoes were tied.

 Murder, She Wrote has a man dressed as a Roman Catholic priest giving Jessica what might be important information.
 Jessica quotes Henry David Thoreau, but attributes the quote to St. Thomas Aquinas.
-The 'priest' doesn't call her on it—-and a real priest would know.
-Thus, Jessica knows he's not really a priest and proceeds on the assumption that most, if not all, he told her was also untrue.
+The 'priest' doesn't call her on it—-and supposedly any real priest would know.
+Thus, Jessica "knows" he's not really a priest.